The human liver is one of the most important organs in the body.

 There are a number of problems that could impair liver function and make it less effective at clearing cholesterol from your body:

-When your liver is unable to clear away cholesterol, the high levels of cholesterol present in your bloodstream can cause all sorts of problems.
+When your liver is unable to clear away cholesterol, we observe Hypercholesterolemia - elevated levels of cholesterol in the blood, particularly low-density lipoprotein (LDL) cholesterol.

 The good news is that your liver is one of the most powerful organs in your body and has the capability to repair and regenerate.
 It’s likely to recover even from serious damage, but only if you take the proper steps to detoxify it and clear away the fats, inflammation, and scarring that could be impairing liver function.